 For days when the weather isn’t quite cold enough for a full puffer, try layering a puffer vest over your wool blazer and a thin knit.
 It will still keep you plenty warm but looks much more fashion forward.
 And while we love the white and purple combo above, this styling trick works just as well with head-to-toe black or a mix of neutrals.

 Shop similar styles: NA-KD Oversize Blazer ($77) and High-Waist Pants ($51); ASOS Belted Vest ($58); Anne Klein Alessa Boots (

 11. Rock a Knit Midi Skirt

-Sweater dresses are a major trend for winter 2022, but so too are knit skirts, like Monroe Steele’s textured white midi.
-Pair them with equally cozy oversize sweaters French tucked at the waist and a pair of sleek pointy-toe boots to avoid looking like you’re being swallowed whole by your knitting basket.
+Sweater dresses are a major trend for winter 2023, but so too are knit skirts, like Monroe Steele’s textured white midi.
+Pair them with equally cozy oversize sweaters French tucked at the waist and sleek pointy-toe boots to avoid looking like you’re being swallowed whole by your knitting basket.

 Give your dearly beloved (and probably super dirty) scarf a break and unroll a chunky knit to keep your neck warm in its place.
 Bonus points if you match it to your bag, too.